alansong21/retarget/backend/README.md

 - `accepted_at`: When the carrier accepted
 - `completed_at`: When the order was completed

-A Flask-based backend service for the Retarget application, which handles order management and delivery services.
+A Flask-based backend service for the Grabbit application, which handles order management and delivery services.

 ## Testing Instructions